➤ Request more information

 You must take the following courses.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course examines the effective implementation and assessment of curriculum programs in schools.
-It explores educational policies specific to the role of educators as curriculum leaders.
+It explores educational polices specific to the role of educators as curriculum leaders.
 This course will examine the structures that need to be in place to allow curriculum developers and leaders to work collaboratively.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course is designed to teach a practical, step-by-step approach in learning the complex procedures of the assessment process at the local, state and federal levels.
 The course will analyze and synthesize various aspects of assessment particularly progress monitoring as applied to the acquisition of knowledge and skills, and the increased consideration of students from culturally and linguistically diverse backgrounds in the assessment process.
 This course examines how students' assessment data drives curriculum implementation.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course will emphasize the development of communication and collaboration within an organization.
-Students will have the opportunity to explore and develop strategies that can enhance their ability to effectively and strategically develop a systemic curriculum process
+Students will have the opportunity to explore and develop strategies that can enhance their ability to effectively and strategically develop a systemic curriculum process.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course will examine leadership strategies to build collaborative relationships with families, communities, and colleagues to develop comprehensive instructional strategies that address the diverse and equitable academic needs of students via ethical curriculum implementation.

-Submit the form below, and a representative will contact you to answer any questions!
+Submit this form, and an Enrollment Specialist will contact you to answer your questions.